pipebots/ros2-gazebo-simple-motor-plugin/docker/README.md

 # Docker

-This directory provides the user with a method to quickly build and test the Micro-ROS tutorials in a docker container.
+This directory provides the user with a method to quickly build and test the Gazebo model and plugin in a docker container.
 Scripts are provided to create the docker image and to start, stop and attach to the docker container.

 NOTES: This docker is only suitable for the agent and Linux host builds.